 And have you forgotten the exhortation that addresses you as sons?
 “My son, do not regard lightly the discipline of the Lord, nor be weary when reproved by him.
 For the Lord disciplines the one he loves,and chastises every son whom he receives.”

-So, beloved, my point is to show you that without a shadow of a doubt “God is your Father.”
-That He loves and adores you more than you could ever imagine, and just as any biological father reprimands his child , so does God the Father chastises us the same.
+Beloved, my point is to show you that without a shadow of a doubt, “God is your Father.”
+He loves and adores you more than you can imagine, and just as any biological father reprimands his child, God the Father chastises us the same.
 Doing so with a pure and innate understanding of who we are, and what we need to flourish as a human being.

-Scripture is clear, that our Father knows everything about each one of us.
-So much so, that he even knows the exact number of hairs on your head.
+Scripture teaches us that our Father knows everything about us intimately.
+So much so, He knows the exact number of hairs on your head.

 Before I formed you I knew you, before you were born I set you apart; I appointed you as a prophet to the nations.

-The Lord has one goal, to see you rise in His righteousness, and not your own.
+The Lord desires to see you rise in His righteousness and not your own.
 To be your best, in Him and for Him.
 He created you to shine!

 The devil is a liar.

-'The thief comes only to steal, kill, and destroy; I have come that they may have life and have it to the full."
+John 10:10 “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.

-Because one day soon, if you do the right things, in faith according to God’s will, Our Father will give you back, all that the devil stole from you.
+There is coming in the upcoming days, and if we do the right things, in faith according to God’s will, Our Father will give you back all that the devil stole from you.

 God Bless You,